sravikiran/guest-writer/articles/2018-02-05-real-time-chart-using-angular-and-d3.markdown

   }
 }
 ```

+The variable `socketio` imported in the above file will be used later to fetch data from the Socket IO endpoint.

 The `MarketStatusService` uses the class `MarketPrice` for the structure of the data received from the API.
 Let's create this class now.
 Add a new file named `market-price.ts` to the `app` folder and add the following code to it: